 However, it’s important to note that refinancing is just a short-term solution, and it won’t help in the long-term payment problems.
 It’s a smart decision only when you are confident that you’ll be able to make your payments on due time.

 Voluntary Sell The Car Yourself

 Voluntarily surrendering your vehicle could be the last decision you will make.
 It will still damage your credit score but not as much as the repossession.
-Additionally, if you voluntarily surrender your car, it could assist you in getting more money than what the creditor would have obtained if the vehicle was sold on auction.
+Additionally, a voluntary repossession of your car could assist you in getting more money than what the creditor would have obtained if the vehicle was sold at auction since the creditor won’t have to hire a repo company to seize your car.
 Depending on your particular situation, this could help you to pay off your outstanding loans and solve any other pending financial situation.